Ensemble deep learning: A review: Theory

 \section{Theory}

-The various reasons which have been justified for the success of ensemble learning can be discussed under th following subheadings:
+The various reasons which have been justified for the success of ensemble learning can be discussed under the following subheadings:

-\subsection{Bias-Variance decomposition}
+\subsection{\textbf{Bias-Variance Decomposition}}

-Initially, the success of ensemble methods was theoretically investigated in regression problems.
-The authors proved via ambiguity decomposition \cite{krogh1995neural, brown2005diversity} that the proper ensemble classifier guarantees a smaller squared error as compared to the individual predictors of the classifier.
+Initially, the success of ensemble methods was theoretically investigated for regression problems. \citet{krogh1995neural, brown2005diversity} proved via ambiguity decomposition that the proper ensemble classifier guarantees a smaller squared error as compared to the individual predictors of the classifier.
 Ambiguity decomposition was given for single dataset based ensemble methods, later on, multiple dataset bias-variance-covariance decomposition was introduced in \cite{brown2005diversity, geman1992neural, brown2005managing, pedro2000unified} and is given as:

-where $t$ is target, $o_i$ output of each model and $M$ is the ensemble size.
-Here, $bias$ term measures the average difference between the base learner and the model output, $var$ indicates their average variance, and $covar$ is the covariance term measuring the pairwise difference of difference base learners.
+where $t$ is target, $o_i$ is the output of $i^{th}$ model and $M$ is the ensemble size.
+Here, $bias$ term measures the average difference between the base learner and the model output, $var$ indicates their average variance, and $covar$ is the covariance term measuring the pairwise difference of the base learners.

 Ensemble methods have been supported by several theories like bias-variance \cite{kohavi1996bias, wolpert1997bias}, strength correlation \cite{breiman2001random}, stochastic discrimination \cite{kleinberg1990stochastic}, and margin theory \cite{schapire1998boosting}.
 These theories provide the equivalent of bias-variance-covariance decomposition \cite{pisetta2012new}.